 To learn more about the series, or to nominate someone to be profiled, click here.

-Trilix, a New England-based company, empowers clients to reach a heightened level of workplace excellence.
-Trilix offers differentiated services across: business process and workflow analysis, application development, systems integration, user adoption, and consulting and advisory services.
+Trilix is a custom software development firm empowering clients to leverage technology as an accelerator to reach a heightened level of workplace excellence.
+Trilix offers differentiated services across: software development, systems integration, consulting and advisory services, and process improvement.
 Made up of a team of senior-level developers, innovators and trailblazers, Trilix helps clients realize their full operational potential.
-From SMBs to Fortune 500 companies, Trilix has helped businesses across numerous verticals build the bridge to their desired future state.
+From SMBs to Fortune 500 companies, Trilix helps businesses across numerous verticals transform through the use of technology.

 To learn more, please visit trilixtech.com.